doug/depthjs/README.md

 ### SAFARI:
 Safari needs it's own browser plugin & browser extension. webkit-plugin-mac/ contains the plugin, and the extension is in safari-extension-mac/.
 Unfortunately it does not like soft links, so you must in your terminal run <pre>cd safari-extension-mac/DepthJS.safariextension && ./createHardLinks.sh</pre> Build & run the Xcode project in webkit-plugin-mac, then once inside Safari, enable developer tools & extensions, and finally add the extension under safari-extension-mac/ in Extension Builder.
 If you click on Inspect Global Pages, you'll see output confirming if it could connect to the Kinect or not (it should be plugged in).

-Safari is no longer the active development browser because of XCode & GDB.
-In 10.7 apple changed the policy for NPAPI plugins which cannot be run as a singleton in the background anymore.
+Safari is no longer the active development browser, because in 10.7 apple changed the policy for NPAPI plugins so they cannot be run as a singleton in the background.

 ### CHROME:
 Chrome extensions support native code, which needs to be compiled.
 Now under firebreath-plugin/.